conclusions-dissolutions/P1-GameJam-twisting-fate/CodeStandard.md

 1. Rule of thumb - Continuous Documentation.
 2. Be sure to always keep a space between props and functions.
 3. In function comments are with two slashes. `//`
+4. No Magic Numbers: Values that don't have an obvious meaning

 ## Example Class